ibm-cloud-docs/vpc/block_storage_vpc_manage_storage_limits.md

 {: #manage-storage-capacity}

 Capacity for secondary volumes ranges 10 - 16,000 GB.
 For more information, see [expanding Block Storage volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes).

+Customers with special access to volume profiles within the defined performance family can expand their `sdp` volumes to the maximum capacity is 32,000 GB.
+{: preview}